suokko/dds/README.md

 We have also compiled the code and/or had help from other contributors on the following systems.

-* Linux Ubuntu with g++ and with OpenMP multi-threading.
+* Linux Ubuntu with g++ and clang.
-* Mac OS 10.9 with clang and GCD or STL multi-threading.
+* Mac OS 10.9 with clang.

-Here the libraries are `.a` files, not DLLs.
-There are also Makefiles for shared libraries available.
+Here the libraries are `.so` files, not DLLs.

-Thanks to Pierre Cossard's contribution, the Mac port now also supports GCD multi-threading with LLVM.

 There's an example .Net wrapper on https://github.com/anorsich/dds.net (not supported by us).